Application for Admission

 - Note: The Affidavit of Support I-134 must be submitted with other necessary documents as specified in the instructions on the uscis.gov website.

-- SCHOLARSHIP: Students on government scholarship must submit official letter from their government indicating financial sponsorship.
+- SCHOLARSHIP: Students on government scholarship must submit an official letter from their government indicating financial sponsorship.

 - Note: Financial support from an agency or employer should be verified with an original letter from the sponsor stating the amount and duration of the scholarship and validity for attendance at the University of Louisville.